oroinc/documentation/backend/setup/dev-environment/index.rst

    php bin/console oro:check-requirements -vv

-The command will return 0 on exit if all application requirements are met and it will return 1 if some of the requirements are not fulfilled.
+The command will return 0 on exit if all application requirements are met and 1 if some of the requirements are not fulfilled.

 .. _dev-guide-development-practice-setup-dev-env-install-app: